bbclr20/TensorFlow-Examples/README.md

 ### 05-MNIST

-Training MNIST dataset with a simple neural network.
+Training MNIST dataset with a simple neural network and a simple cnn model.

 ### 07-TensorBoard